 I know this sounds like the weirdest thing, and really, who cleans their vacuum?
 Well, when you notice that your vacuum is mysteriously dusty, pretty sure, you will want this info.

-I also have to say that I LOVE my vacuum.
-We bought the Riccar Brilliance about 6ish years ago.
+We have a Riccar Brilliance vacuum that I LOVE! (similar to this one).
 It was pretty pricey, but it actually cleans!
 When I vacuumed our carpets for the first time with this thing, I nearly filled an entire vacuum bag.
 This vacuum really sucks!
 We bought it through a local vendor, so it also comes with a yearly free cleaning/tune up.

 Isn’t that disgusting?
 I’m not sure exactly what happened, but somehow the vacuum bag had come loose.
-All the gross stuff that the vacuum had been picking up was stuck to the outside of the bag with static electricity.
+Most likely it was a child playing with it, or me not putting the bag in correctly.
+All the gross stuff the vacuum had been picking up was stuck to the outside of the bag with static electricity.
 And the inside of the vacuum looked like this:

 Look at the layers of fine silty stuff.
 Oh, it made me want to throw up it was SO gross.
-So, what did I do?
+What did I do?
 Grabbed my camera to document every detail of this experience and share with you how to detail your vacuum!

-It was pretty caked in grime too.
+The filter was pretty caked in grime.
 I just brushed the chunks into the garbage and then rinsed it until the water ran clear into the sink.

 I set it outside to dry while I continued working.